Updated On : August 10, 2022

 Q. The Author‘s description of "...he was under no constraint of human will, for he was living alone..." implies:

-The CLAT Syllabus for English includes various topics like error spotting, Sentence Correctors, and Phrase Replacement.
+The CLAT Syllabus for English includes error spotting, Sentence Correctors, and Phrase Replacement.

 Follow expert-designed preparation tips to crack CLAT English with a high score.

 The following sentences have been divided into three parts (A), (B) and (C).
 Read the sentences carefully to find out if there is an error in any part of the sentence.
 Mark that part as your answer.
-If the sentence is completely correct as it is, then choose option (D) ‘No Error’ as the answer.
+If the sentence is entirely correct, choose option (D), 'No Error', as the answer.

-Q. Whenever I was in trouble (A) / I always discussed about it with my parents (B) / and followed their advise.
+Q. Whenever I was in trouble (A) / I always discussed it with my parents (B) / and followed their advice.
 (C) / No Error (D)

-Q. With the rise in air pollution levels (A) / the demand for air purifiers in the market (B) / have increased significantly.
+Q. With the rise in air pollution levels (A) / the demand for air purifiers in the market (B) / has increased significantly.
 (C) / No Error (D)

 Read more: Short tricks to solve legal aptitude questions in the CLAT exam

-Q. There is an urgent need to discover (A) / new sources of energy as our existing (B) / sources of energy may die out soon.
+Q. There is an urgent need to discover (A) / new energy sources as our existing (B) / energy sources may die out soon.
 (C) / No Error (D)

-Q. Rita was assigned a task (A) / to ensure that everyone submitted (B) / their reports in time.
+Q. Rita was assigned task (A) / to ensure that everyone submitted (B) / their reports on time.
 (C) / No Error (D)

 Q.In order to maintain yourself hydrated (A) / and energetic in summer, you (B) / must drinks a lot of water.
 (C) /No Error (D)